 The C&O Canal NHP also connects to the Potomac Heritage Trail, the Appalachain National Scenic Trail, and the Captain John Smith Chesapeake National Historic Trail.

-Hiker-Biker and Drive-in campsites are located from Swains Lock to Cumberland.
+Camping: Hiker-Biker and Drive-In campsites are located from Swains Lock to Cumberland.

-Drinking water is generally available from mid-April (around the 15th) to mid-November (around the 15th) at Hiker/Biker and Drive-In Campsite locations, approximately every 5 to 7 miles.
-Potable water may not be available at each hiker/biker campsite.
-Please plan to bring water purification tablets with you.
+Potable water is generally available in Drive-In Campgrounds from mid-April (around the 15th) to mid-November (around the 15th).
+Non-potable water is available at Hiker-Biker Campsites year-round, approximately every 5 to 7 miles.

 No overnight permits are required for vehicles in Chesapeake and Ohio Canal parking lots.
 The National Park Service is not responsible for cars or their contents; do not store valuables in cars.